slatedocs/slate/source/includes/_invoices.md

 tags | Format: a list of strings separated by comma notes | Format: a string download_pdf_url | Url to download the pdf document for the invoice.
 Present only in income invoices.
-Needs the same authorization header.
+Needs the same authorization header. ephemeral_open_download_pdf_url | Url to download the pdf document for the invoice.
+Present only in income invoices.
+Does not need any authorization header, but can only be used for an hour after getting it.

 \* This fields will be populated and updated each time an invoice is saved from the information of the Quipu account owner and the contact associated with the book entry.